mixpanel/mixpanel-flutter/README.md

 <script src="./assets/packages/mixpanel_flutter/assets/mixpanel.js"></script>
 ```
 ## 2. Initialize Mixpanel
 To start tracking with the SDK you must first initialize with your project token.
-To initialize the SDK, first add `import 'package:mixpanel_flutter/mixpanel_flutter.dart';` and call `Mixpanel.init(token);` with your project token as it's argument.
+To initialize the SDK, first add `import 'package:mixpanel_flutter/mixpanel_flutter.dart';` and call `Mixpanel.init(token, trackAutomaticEvents);` with your project token and automatic events setting as it's arguments.
 You can find your token in [project settings](https://mixpanel.com/settings/project).
 ```dart
 import 'package:mixpanel_flutter/mixpanel_flutter.dart';
 ...